Holler

 A sandwich board for the whole neighborhood.

-Holler turns that around.
+Holler is how they find out.
 You talk only to the people nearby, and every other shop that posts brings more eyes to the block, and to you.
 Attention compounds instead of competes.

 The mission.